 What Do Outside CEOs Really Do?
-A Look Inside the Black Box With Plant-Level Data
+Evidence from Plant-Level Data

 Keywords: CEO Succession, Productivity, Corporate Restructuring